Quadrii/currencyConverter/README.md

 # currencyConverter
-convert currency to any currency of your choice all over the world
+A currency converter APP to convert currency to any currency of your choice in the world.